luciopaiva/binary-sse/README.md

 ## Note about Javascript modules

 This project is using modern Javascript and the same modules are being used both on the client and on the server thanks to Node's `--experimental-modules` flag.

+## Related

+This article [here](https://haacked.com/archive/2012/01/30/hazards-of-converting-binary-data-to-a-string.aspx/) is also relevant to the discussion, although it encourages you to use base 64 (which I disagree).